What Is Gently Cooked Dog Food?

 Cook the rice following the instruction package.
 Set aside to cool.
 Cook the meat and vegetables lightly using olive oil.
 Blend the cooked mixture and rice before serving it to your dog.

-On days that you’re unable to cook a meal for your dog, there is readily available gently cooked dog food that is fresh and wholesome, packed with essential vegetables and high quality supplements.
+On days that you’re unable to cook a meal for your dog, there is readily available gently cooked dog food such as PetCubes that is fresh and wholesome, packed with essential vegetables and high quality supplements that meets and surpasses all of your dog’s needs.
 No further preparation needed, just thaw and serve!